silverbulletmd/silverbullet/website/🔌 Core/Slash Commands.md

-Slash commands are built-in to Silver Bullet.
+Slash commands are built-in to SilverBullet.
 You can trigger them by typing a `/` in your text (after whitespace).

 The [[🔌 Core]] plug provides a few helpful ones: